 As the global leader of GS Accelerate, Goldman Sachs’ internal incubator that identifies, invests in, and develops new businesses, Tanya Baker has been instrumental in helping the financial services giant establish sustainable innovation capabilities.
 In this episode of the Committed Innovator series, part of our Inside the Strategy Room podcast, Baker shares her experience evolving the program and fostering entrepreneurial ventures within the firm.
 This is an edited transcript of her discussion with Erik Roth, who leads McKinsey’s innovation work globally.
-You can listen to the episode on Apple Podcasts, Spotify, and Google Podcasts.

 Erik Roth: What innovation challenges does Goldman Sachs face?